J. Stewart Smith: Background

-Smith was born to a low class family in West Ham in 1913, where he first started fishing in local canals and rivers at the age of five.
+Smith was born in West Ham in 1913, where he first started fishing in local canals and rivers at the age of five.
 During this time, New Zealand was experiencing a slowing birth rate and had acclimatisation programs to bring young people from Britain to the country.
-In 1928, when Smith was fifteen years old, he and his younger brother were sent by their father to work on a farm in Auckland.
+In 1928, when Smith was fifteen years old, he and his younger brother were sent by their father to work on a farm in Auckland due to family poverty.
 He decided to quit farming after having to kill a dog that was stuck in a rabbit trap and bit him.
 During World War II, Smith was detained for four years in a prison camp for sympathizing with the Soviet Union, where he was tasked with catching trout from the Tongariro River for the other prisoners.

 After being released, Smith bought a garage in Massey and earned the nickname "Shotgun Smith" for defending it from robbers.
 It was in this garage where he set up a covert fish farm and started breeding fish to later release.